All blog posts

 6. Kriket

-How do you bring a touch of adventure to your everyday routine?
+How do you add a touch of adventure to your daily routine?

-In 2018, Michiel and Anneleen Van Meervenne brought Kriket to market.
-Brother and sister launched gluten-free bars made from organic nuts, grains, seeds and ... crickets.
+In 2018, Michiel and Anneleen Van Meervenne launched Kriket.
+The brother and sister duo started with gluten-free bars made with organic nuts, grains, seeds, and… crickets.
 They use cricket flour from the Brussels cricket farm Little Food.
-Meanwhile, their range has expanded to include nutritious granola and crunchy crickets seasoned with a flavor.
-The latter can be served as an appetizer or added as a crunchy topping.
+Since then, their range has expanded to include nutritious granola and crispy, flavored crickets.
+You can serve the latter as an appetizer or add them as a crunchy topping.

-In case you didn't already know: their hefty dose of protein, fiber, iron and zinc make crickets a healthy food source.
-Plus, they contain more vitamin B12 than salmon, more iron than beef and almost as much calcium as milk.
-The little heroes are also good for the planet.
-For example, they emit fewer greenhouse gases and are more water-efficient than livestock.
+In case you didn't know yet: their generous dose of protein, fiber, iron, and zinc make crickets a healthy food source.
+They also contain more vitamin B12 than salmon, more iron than beef, and almost as much calcium as milk.
+These little heroes are also good for the planet.
+They emit fewer greenhouse gases and are more water-efficient than livestock.

 Source: Kriket